 - Determine if there is underlying structural damage.

-- Seek the advice of a professional.
+- Seek the advice of a professional for damaged windows.